deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once you have DFF installed, you can define dialogue flows targeting various user scenarios
 and to combine them in a global script object.
-A flow consists of one or more nodes that represent the states of the dialog.
+A flow consists of one or more nodes that represent conversation turns.

 .. note::